Céline sur les Plaines: Commercial performance

-Céline on the Plains debuted at number one on the Canadian Music DVD Chart, selling 32,800 copies.
-It became the DVD with the biggest weekly sales in Canada in 2008, all genres, all languages and all artists alike.
-After just three weeks, 49,059 units of Céline sur les Plaines were sold.
-As of June 2014, it has sold over 100,000 copies and is eligible for Diamond certification in Canada.
+Céline sur les Plaines opened at number one on the Canadian Music DVD chart, selling 32,800 copies in its first week.
+It became the highest‑selling DVD of any genre in Canada for 2008.
+After three weeks, cumulative sales had reached 49,059 units.
+As of June 2014, sales exceeded 100,000 copies, making the release eligible for diamond certification in Canada.

-Live à Quebec also entered the French chart at number one and spent three weeks at the top.
-It has sold 34,350 copies in 2009, becoming the best selling music DVD by a female artist in France that year and tenth best selling music DVD overall.
-In 2010, Live à Quebec has sold additional 5,500 units, bringing total sales to 39,850 copies.
-As of June 2014, it has sold over 45,000 copies and is eligible for triple Platinum certification in France.
+Live à Québec also debuted at number one on the French Music DVD chart, remaining at the top for three consecutive weeks.
+It sold 34,350 copies in 2009, making it the year's best‑selling music DVD by a female artist in France and the 10th best‑selling music DVD overall.
+In 2010, it sold an additional 5,500 units, bringing total sales to 39,850 copies.
+By June 2014, sales had surpassed 45,000 copies, making the release eligible for triple platinum certification in France.

-In Belgium Wallonia, Live à Quebec entered the chart at number one and spent four weeks at the top.
-In Switzerland, it peaked at number two and in Belgium Flanders, it reached number ten.
+In Belgium's Wallonia region, Live à Québec entered the chart at number one and spent four weeks at the top.
+In Switzerland, it peaked at number two, and in Belgium's Flanders region, it reached number 10.

 Accolades

-In October 2009, Céline sur les Plaines received a Félix Award for the DVD of the Year.
+In October 2009, Céline sur les Plaines received the Félix Award for DVD of the Year.